How To Choose The Right Social Media Platform For Your Business

 One of the first steps to conducting any strategy is to conduct competitive analysis.
 Amongst the many insights this provides, such an analysis provides the following;

-- What platforms are they using
+- What platforms they are using

-- What’s working/ whats not
+- What’s working/what’s not

-- How engaged is the audience on each platform
+- How engaged the audience on each platform is

 It’s useful to know what others are doing in the space, however it isn’t helpful to copy competitors for the sake of it.
 Make sure you’re making an informed decision before entering into a new social media platform.